 |High in large warehouses; minimizes travel

 |Lower as pickers may travel across all zones

 |No consolidation needed; one picker per order

 |Scalable, but can be labor-intensive

 |More flexible, suitable for varied orders

 |Any size of operation, especially with varied items

 When it comes to ecommerce stores, there’s a lot of variability.
-We’re talking multiple SKUs, custom packaging, custom inserts, personalised products, the list goes on.
+We’re talking multiple SKUs, custom packaging, custom inserts, personalized products, the list goes on.
 That’s exactly why piece picking is so important in this industry.

 Speed and scalability are just as important.
 Customers are used to rapid service, and piece picking allows for quick turnaround of orders.